lspector/pucks/README.md

-:memory | any information that the agent wants to store, in a map | empty map :inventory | items held by the agent | empty set :draw-function | a function that takes a puck and draws it to the screen | a function that draws nothing and returns false :proposal-function | a function that takes a puck and returns proposals in a map | a function that returns an empty map :spawn-function | a function that takes either no arguments or a puck and returns a puck that is a potential child | a function that returns an empty map
+:memory | any information that the agent wants to store, in a map | empty map :inventory | items held by the agent | empty set :draw-function | a function that takes a puck and draws it to the screen | a function that draws nothing and returns false :bound-to | a sequence of puck IDs | empty sequence :proposal-function | a function that takes a puck and returns proposals in a map | a function that returns an empty map :spawn-function | a function that takes either no arguments or a puck and returns a puck that is a potential child | a function that returns an empty map